Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Statistical Estimation and Interactive Decision Making

 The model class $\cM$ represents the learner's prior knowledge of the structure of the underlying environment.
 For example, for structured bandit problems, the models specify the reward distributions and hence encode the structural assumptions on the mean reward function (e.g. linearity, smoothness, or concavity).
 For a more detailed discussion, see \cref{sec:background}.

-To each model $M\in\cM$, we associate a \emph{risk} function $g^M:\Pi\to\R_{\geq 0}$, which measures the performance of any decision in $\Pi$.
+To each model $M\in\cM$, we associate a \emph{risk} function $\Lm{\cdot}:\Pi\to\R_{\geq 0}$, which measures the performance of a decision in $\Pi$ under $M$.
 We consider two types of learning goals under the DMSO framework: \begin{itemize} \item Generalized no-regret learning: The goal of the agent is to minimize the \emph{cumulative} sub-optimality during the course of the interaction, given by

-where $\pi\ind{t}$ can be randomly drawn from a policy $p\ind{t}\in \Delta(\Pi)$ chosen by the learner at time step $t$. \item Generalized PAC (Probably Approximately Correct) learning: the goal of the agent is to minimize the sub-optimality of the final output decision $\hpi$ (possibly randomized), which is selected based on all the data collected from the $T$-round interactions, and we measure performance via
+where $\pi\ind{t}$ can be randomly drawn from a distribution $p\ind{t}\in \Delta(\Pi)$ chosen by the learner at step $t$.\loose \item Generalized PAC (Probably Approximately Correct) learning: the goal of the agent is to minimize the sub-optimality of a final output decision $\hpi$ (possibly randomized), which is selected by the learner once all $T$ rounds of interaction conclude.
+We measure performance via

+\end{itemize} With an appropriate choice for $L$, the setting captures reward maximization (regret minimization)~\citep{foster2021statistical,foster2023tight}, model estimation and preference-based learning~\citep{chen2022unified}, multi-agent decision making and partial monitoring~\citep{foster2023complexity}, and various other tasks.
+In the main text\arxiv{ of this paper}, we focus on reward maximization and defer the results for more general choices $L$ to the appendices (cf. \cref{sec:background}).